Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 Non-High Risk Offender vs. High Risk Offender

-This distinction is where people lose hundreds of pounds.
+This is where people quietly lose hundreds of pounds, even when they do the application correctly.

 Cost CentreStandard Offender (D27)High-Risk Offender (D27 + D4)